ash-project/ash/documentation/topics/development/upgrading-to-3.0.md

 #### What you'll need to change

-For those who want to upgrade, you would use the new `:*` option to `default_accept` (also usable in an action's `accept` option) that was added that explicitly opts into the old behavior.
+For those who want to upgrade, you would use the new `:*` option to `default_accept` (also usable in an action's `accept` option) to accept all public attributes.
 Go to each resource and, inside the actions block, add:

 ```elixir
 actions do